SFS2X Docs / AdvancedTopics / game-api

 Any attempt to join the Game will be refused because the player doesn't match the SFSGame criteria.

-Creating an SFSGame Room is similar to creating a normal Room.
+Creating a Room of type SFSGame is similar to creating a normal Room.
 On the client side you will find the CreateRoomRequest class and the CreateSFSGameRequest class, both taking a settings object: specifically RoomSettings and SFSGameSettings.

 The following is a quick overview of the additional parameters that an SFSGame can take, compared to a regular Room:

-- isGamePublic: a public game can be joined by any Player whose variables match the SFSGame Player Match Expression.
+- isGamePublic: a public game can be joined by any player whose variables match the SFSGame player Match Expression.
 If no expression is used the game will be joinable by any User.
-Private games, instead, are based on invitations provided by the Game creator (see invitedPlayers below) so they usually don't need to specify any match expressions.
+Private games, instead, are based on invitations provided by the SFSGame creator (see invitedPlayers property below) so they usually don't need to specify a Match Expression.

 - minPlayersToStartGame: the minimum number of players to start the game.
-If the game is already running and the number of players goes below this limit the game will be stopped.
+If the game is already running and the number of players goes below this limit the game will be stopped (see the notifyGameStartedViaRoomVariable property below).

-- invitedPlayers: (private games only) a list of players invited in the Game.
-Each player will receive an invitation event and will be able to reply within the amount of time (see invitationExpiryTime below)
+- invitedPlayers: (private games only) a list of players invited in the SFSGame.
+Each player will receive an invitation event and will be able to reply within the amount of time (see invitationExpiryTime property below).

-- spectatorMatchExpression: an expression to match spectators willing to play the game, by default no expression is used
+- spectatorMatchExpression: an expression to match spectators willing to watch the game; by default no expression is used.

-uses the global setting to be broadcast outside of the Room.
-This can be used on the client side to show the game state in your game list.
+- notifyGameStartedViaRoomVariable: automatically update a reserved Room Variable to signal that the game is started/stopped.
+The Room Variable uses the global setting to be broadcast outside of the Room.
+This can be used on the client side to show the game state in a list of available games.

 The reserved Room Variables are found in the com.smartfoxserver.v2.entities.variables.ReservedRoomVariables class.

-The above client Actionscript code attempts to quick join the User in any game from the poker or blackJack Room Groups where the Game rank variable is > 3 and < 8.
+The above client code attempts to quickly join the user in any game from the poker or blackJack Room Groups where the game rank variable is greater than 3 and less than 8.
 Behind the scenes the system will also make sure that the Rooms are of type SFSGame and that there is at least one player slot available.
-If no Room matching these criteria is found a join error will be fired back at the User.
+If no Room matching these criteria is found a join error will be fired back at the user.